oscillot/reddit-scraper/README.md

 CandidateList that has been passed to it.
 The current Download candidate object will be the one in the plugin at self.candidate.

-A Download object has 5 attributes, 4 of which are set on creation:
+A Download object has 5 attributes, 4 of which are set on creation, along with an optional sixth attribute, which you set if needed:
 * title     - this is taken from the reddit post
 * subreddit - this is also taken from the reddit post
 * url       - this is the url of the POST and not necessarily the IMAGE or